ilxqx/vef-framework-go/README.md

 #### Built-in Storage Resource

-The framework automatically registers the `base/storage` resource with the following API endpoints:
+The framework automatically registers the `base/storage` resource with the following Api endpoints:

 | Action | Description |
 |--------|-------------|